RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 Enabling persistent object mapping is a relatively straight-forward process.
 It differs from transient object mapping in only a few ways:

 1. libRKCoreData.a must be linked into your target
-2. Apple's CoreData.framework must be linked to your target
+1. Apple's CoreData.framework must be linked to your target
-3. A Data Model Resource must be added to your target and configured within Xcode
+1. A Data Model Resource must be added to your target and configured within Xcode
-4. The RestKit Core Data headers must be imported via `#import <RestKit/CoreData/CoreData.h>`
+1. The RestKit Core Data headers must be imported via `#import <RestKit/CoreData/CoreData.h>`
-5. An instance of RKManagedObjectStore must be configured and assigned to the object manager
+1. An instance of RKManagedObjectStore must be configured and assigned to the object manager
-6. Persistent models inherit from RKManagedObject rather than RKObject
+1. Persistent models inherit from RKManagedObject rather than RKObject
-7. A Primary Key property must be defined on each persistent model by implementing the `primaryKeyProperty` method
+1. A Primary Key property must be defined on each persistent model by implementing the `primaryKeyProperty` method
-8. Implementation for properties on managed objects are generated via @dynamic rather than @synthesize
+1. Implementation for properties on managed objects are generated via @dynamic rather than @synthesize

 Once these configuration changes have been completed, RestKit will load & map payloads into Core Data backed classes.

 There are a couple of common gotchas and things to keep in mind when working with Core Data:

 1. You can utilize a mix of persistent and transient models within the application -- even within the same JSON payload.
 RestKit will determine if the target object is backed by Core Data at runtime and will return managed and unmanaged objects as appropriate.
-2. RestKit expects that each instance of an object be uniquely identifiable via a single primary key that is present in the payload.
+1. RestKit expects that each instance of an object be uniquely identifiable via a single primary key that is present in the payload.
 This allows the mapper to differentiate between new, updated and removed objects.
-3. When configuring your Data Model resource, care must be taken to ensure that the destination class is set to your desired model class.
+1. When configuring your Data Model resource, care must be taken to ensure that the destination class is set to your desired model class.
 It defaults to NSManagedObject and must be updated appropriately.
 Failure to do this will result in exceptions from within the mapper when RestKit methods are invoked on an instance of NSManagedObject.
-4. Use of threading in Core Data requires some special care.
+1. Use of threading in Core Data requires some special care.
 You cannot safely pass managed object instances across thread boundaries.
 They must be serialized to NSManagedObjectID and handed off between threads and then refetched from the managed object context.
 RKObjectLoader performs JSON parsing and object mapping on background threads and handles the thread jumping & object fetching for you.
 But you must take care if you introduce threading (including the use of performSelector:withDelay:) in your application code.
-5. Apple recommends utilizing one managed object context instance per thread.
+1. Apple recommends utilizing one managed object context instance per thread.
 When you retrieve a managed object context from RKManagedObjectStore, a new instance is created and stored onto thread local storage if the calling thread is not the main thread.
 You don't need to worry about managing the life-cycle of the managed object contexts or merging changes -- the object store observes these thread-local contexts and handles merging changes back into the main object context.
-6. RestKit makes some blanket assumptions about how you are using Core Data that may not be appropriate for your application.
+1. RestKit makes some blanket assumptions about how you are using Core Data that may not be appropriate for your application.
 This includes the merge policy used on object contexts, the options provided during initialization of the persistent store coordinator, etc. If you need more flexibility than is provided out of the box, reach out to the team and we'll help loosen up these assumptions.
-7. RestKit assumes that you use an entity with the same name as your model class in the data model.
+1. RestKit assumes that you use an entity with the same name as your model class in the data model.
-8. There is not currently any framework level help for working with store migrations.
+1. There is not currently any framework level help for working with store migrations.

 For help getting started with Core Data, please refer to the RKTwitter and RKTwitterCoreData projects in the Examples/ directory of the RestKit distribution.
 These projects provide identical implementations of a simple modeling of the Twitter timeline except that one is persistently backed by Core Data.

-// TODO: Is this not enough hand-holding?
-Do I need to expand this section?

 ### Working with Core Data